Multi-task neural networks by learned contextual inputs: Empirical analysis

 To compare the robustness of the training procedure we re-run the training of all neural network models.
 We reuse the hyperparameters and run the training nine additional times.
 The best and worst RMSE values for the ten runs combined are given in Table \ref{tab:rmse-variation}.
 It also lists the number of times training runs diverged and had to be restarted.
 Overall the results are quite consistent.
 However, there are cases where the training appears less stable.
-An example being last-layer MTL on the Height dataset, which yield a large span in relative errors.
-Again we note that these errors are small in absolute value, which makes such comparisons sensitive to the randomness in the training procedure.
+An example is the last-layer neural network on the Height dataset, which yields a large span in relative errors.
+These errors are small in absolute value, which makes such comparisons sensitive to the randomness in the training procedure.